adamstevencotner/servstub/README.md

 - [basic knowledge](https://expressjs.com/en/4x/api.html) of `express`

 ## Usage
+just run

+`servstub`

-once you have a config file, run
+and you will cbe prompted to add endpoints. or, if you have a config file, run

 `servstub path/to/configfile.js --port 4321`